Len Donato, VMD

 Since the age of five, Dr. Donato dreamed about becoming a veterinarian.
 After studying for four years at Indiana University of Pennsylvania and four years at the University of Pennsylvania School of Veterinary Medicine, he attained his longtime goal.
 As a student, Dr. Donato was responsible for the medical and surgical care of animals at the University of Pennsylvania Wildlife Service.
 After completing his studies, Dr. Donato was an Associate Veterinarian at Rothman Animal Hospital from 1996 to 2000.
 His caseload included traditional and non-traditional pets.

 In February 2001, Dr. Donato became the owner of Radnor Veterinary Hospital.
 He treats dogs, cats, birds, reptiles, ferrets, rabbits, guinea pigs, rodents, amphibians, hedgehogs, sugar gliders and other non-traditional pets.
 Dr.Donato’s areas of interest include orthopedics, endoscopy, and wildlife & exotic pet medicine and surgery.
 He is currently serving as an adjunct professor at the University of Pennsylvania School of Veterinary Medicine, which allows him to support students working toward their own veterinary career goals.
-Dr. Donato lives with his wife, Marianne, and children Lena, Joseph and Mica.
-The Donato family shares their home with a bichon named Sammie, and a cat, Fivi.
+Dr. Donato lives with his wife, Marianne, and they are pet parents to a bichon named Sammie, and a cat, Fivi.
 Dr. Donato enjoys football, table tennis, and hiking on the Appalachian Trail.

 Becky Ehrlich, VMD

 Dr. Becky Ehrlich is originally from Blue Bell, PA and received her undergraduate degree in Biology and Science in Society from Wesleyan University.
 After obtaining her veterinary degree from the University of Pennsylvania, she worked in Chester County before moving to Wayne and joining the team at Radnor Veterinary Hospital in 2014.
 Dr. Ehrlich has a passion for exotic animal medicine, and also especially enjoys soft tissue surgery, cardiology, and preventative medicine.
-Dr. Ehrlich lives with her husband Dan and their adorable baby Jacob, as well as their mixed breed dog Rory.
+Dr. Ehrlich lives with her husband Dan and their adorable baby Jacob, as well as their mixed breed dog Rory, uromastyx named Alistair, and rabbit brothers Kif Krokfur and Zapp Bunnigan.
 In her free time, she enjoys traveling, teaching, skiing, baking, and occasionally skydiving.